rithanyarb/React-FastAPI-NoteTaking-Application/README.md

-Sure!
-Here's a professional and well-structured `README.md` for your GitHub project:

----

 # 📝 Notes App (React + FastAPI)

 A simple, full-stack Notes application built using **React** for the frontend and **FastAPI** for the backend.